0xrajneesh/Splunk-Projects-For-Beginners/project#6-analyzing-smtp-logs-using-splunk-siem.md

 ### 7. Verify Upload
 - After uploading, navigate to the search bar in the Splunk interface.
 - Run a search query to verify that the uploaded SMTP events are visible.

+Steps to Analyze SMTP Log Files in Splunk SIEM